maratai/craftery/nonfiction/military.md

 # Imjin War
 - Jo Seong-do. *Admiral Yi Sun-Sin: A National Hero of Korea*.
 Revised and enlarged by Korean Naval Academy Museum, Kim Joo-sik, and Jeong Jin-sool.
+- Stephen Turnbull. *Samurai Invasion: Japan's Korean War, 1592-1598*. **Note:** There's an egregious error in the description of tidal currents at Hansan-do (which has, thanks to citations by people who apparently have zero clue how the tides work, propagated in English-language references).

+# Japanese Military History
+- Dr. Stephen Turnbull. *Samurai Warfare*.

 # Justice and Law
 - Eugene R. Fidell. *Military Justice: A Very Short Introduction*.